succinctlabs/op-succinct/README.md

 - [use-cache]: Optional flag to re-use the native execution cache (default: false).

-Execute the SP1 Kona program for a range of blocks.
+Execute the OP Succinct program for a range of blocks.

 ```bash
 just run-multi <start> <end> [use-cache] [prove]